vgvassilev/clad/docs/userDocs/source/user/UsingClad.rst

   }

 The above example generates the floating point error estimation code using an in-built taylor approximation model.
-However, Clad is capable of using any user defined custom model, for information on how to use you own custom model, please visit this `demo <https://github.com/vgvassilev/clad/tree/master/demos/ErrorEstimation/CustomModel>`__.
+However, Clad is capable of using any user defined custom model, for information on how to use your own custom model, please visit this `demo <https://github.com/vgvassilev/clad/tree/master/demos/ErrorEstimation/CustomModel>`__.
 This `tutorial <https://compiler-research.org/tutorials/fp_error_estimation_clad_tutorial/>`_
 provides a comprehensive guide on building your own custom models and understanding the working behind the error